reecetech/pactman/README.md

 `--pact-broker-url=<URL>` provides the base URL of the Pact broker to retrieve pacts from for the provider.
 You must also provide `--pact-provider-name=<ProviderName>` to identify which provider to retrieve pacts for from the broker.

+The broker URL and provider name may alternatively be provided through the environment variables `PACT_BROKER_URL` and `PACT_PROVIDER_NAME`.

-You may provider `--pact-verify-consumer=<ConsumerName>` to limit the pacts verified to just that consumer.
+You may provide `--pact-verify-consumer=<ConsumerName>` to limit the pacts verified to just that consumer.
 As with the command-line verifier, you may provide basic auth details in the broker URL, or through the `PACT_BROKER_AUTH` environment variable.
 If your broker requires a bearer token you may provide it with `--pact-broker-token=<TOKEN>` or the `PACT_BROKER_TOKEN`